‘All of us Journey Bus’: Improving the medical industry

 WICHITA, Kan.
-(Telemundo Kansas)–This week the ‘All of us journey bus‘ stopped in Wichita.
+(KSNW) – This week the ‘All of us journey bus‘ stopped in Wichita.
 Its mission is to collect medical data from a million people across the US to try and better the medical industry for future generations.

 Josh Perez is the manager for the ‘All of us journey bus’ and says it was a success.
 The goal was to collect enough data from a large representation of people this past week to have enough samples to test in the future.
 People were asked to donate urine, saliva, and blood for medical research.